 Finding Words is a unique course designed by and for the frontline child abuse professional.
 The course is offered to multidisciplinary teams that typically consist of prosecutors, law enforcement officers, and child protection workers.
 The goal is to train these professionals to work together throughout the investigation and into the prosecution where appropriate.
-This course was developed and is implemented through assistance by the American Prosecutors Research Institute (APRI).
-The Institute completed a rigorous qualification schedule several years ago, met all of the outlined criteria and was certified by APRI as a Finding Words state.
+This course was developed through assistance by the American Prosecutors Research Institute (APRI).
+The Institute completed a rigorous qualification schedule years ago, met all of the outlined criteria and was certified by APRI as a Finding Words state.

-Two Training sessions for Finding Words were held at the WV State Police Academy.
-68 persons completed the courses.
-The 5 Prosecutors attending this training earned 38 mandatory continuing legal education hours, 33.25 continuing education units were earned by 39 licensed social workers and 38 hours of in-service hours for 24 law enforcement officers.
-There was no charge for the training.
+Two Training sessions for Finding Words were held.
+One at the WV State Police Academy and the other, Advanced Finding Words, in Charleston.
+Over 30 social workers and law enforcement officers completed the courses.
+33.25 continuing education units were earned by licensed social workers and 38 hours of in-service hours for law enforcement officers.
+The Advanced Course resulted in 8 CEU's per discipline.

 b.
-Trial Advocacy Schools
+Trial Advocacy School

-The Institute, in conjunction with the Governor's Highway Safety Office, presented a 20 hour course regarding DUI trial advocacy entitled in Charleston on October 28-30, 2013.
-16 prosecutors attended.
-The Institute also offered a 5 day trial advocacy course tailored toward prosecution of Domestic Violence at Glade Springs.
-There were 15 prosecutors in attendance.
+The Institute, in conjunction with the Governor's Highway Safety Office, presented a 20 hour course regarding DUI trial advocacy entitled in Charleston on October 6-8, 2014.
+15 prosecutors attended.